syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Update vertical space between the selected objects as equal and within the selection boundary
+Update the vertical space between the selected objects as equal and within the selection boundary